 Forever tasting greater success beyond Scotland’s borders, Mackintosh and his wife Margaret – considered his creative equal if not a greater talent – left Glasgow for Sussex seeking grander acclaim.
 The outbreak of war in 1914 caused problems, however, due to the German and Austrian friends he had collected on his travels.
 He pleaded his innocence, but matters grew worse when the military raided his home and discovered letters address to German and Austrian addresses.
 Apparently unable to decipher his Glaswegian accent, he was thrown in jail.

 After being released, Mackintosh sought new beginnings.
 In 1915 the couple effectively fled to London, and began pitching for projects.
 Although never reaching the same levels of excellence, his time and work in London are still heralded as genius.
 A plaque commemorating his incredible achievements and talent is located in Chelsea’s Glebe Place.

 Returning from his time in France in 1928, aged 60, Scotland’s greatest architect died penniless in London, succumbing to cancer of the tongue.

 Mackintosh’s exhibitions are regularly showcased across the world, from New York to Moscow, his architectural creations are considered some of the greatest ever conceived during the Art Nouveau movement.
 His influences stretched far beyond the borders of Glasgow and Scotland, and if anything he was defiant in his determination to enlighten the reserved artistic minds of the stubborn Scottish elite.

 It’s only through the prism of time that someone such as Mackintosh could be truly appreciated.
 How many individuals have been inspired by his unique beautifully constructed designs?
-Have sat and continue to marvel at his architecture worldwide?
-How many people in the last 80 years have passed through the doors of the Glasgow School of Art, using Mackintosh as inspiration, and aspired onto greatness?
+Have sat and continued to marvel at his architecture worldwide?
+How many people in the last 80 years have passed through the doors of the Glasgow School of Art, using Mackintosh as inspiration, and aspired to greatness?